Signal-Fire/client/docs/README.md

 // Create a new session request for the target ID const session = await client.createSession('<target id>')

+// You can also cancel the request
+// await session.cancel()

 // The target has accepted the request session.addEventListener('accepted', (ev: SessionAcceptedEvent) => {
   console.log('Session accepted')